regen-network/regen-ledger/docs/validators/get-started/run-a-full-node.md

 ## Quickstart

-If you would like to manually set up a validator node, skip to the [next section](#install-regen).
+If you would like to manually set up a full node, skip to the [next section](#install-regen).
 Alternatively, you can run the following quickstart script:

 ```bash
 bash <(curl -s https://raw.githubusercontent.com/regen-network/mainnet/blob/main/scripts/mainnet-val-setup.sh)